 Additionally, including social media on your teen resume can help you highlight specific skills relevant to the job.
 In this case, social media profiles could serve the same purpose as a portfolio.

-Your resume objective serves as a brief introduction to your background, and summarizes any skills and qualifications that you’d like to highlight.
-Ultimately, a compelling resume objective is the best opportunity for an entry-level candidate to explain why they’re a good fit for the job opening.
+Your resume objective serves as a brief introduction, and summarizes any skills and qualifications that you’d like to highlight.
+Ultimately, a compelling resume objective is the best opportunity for an entry-level candidate to explain why they’re a good fit for the job.

 Here’s how to write a compelling teen resume objective: